The Archeoparc Villandro is located about 12 km south-west of the Archeoparc Velturno, also in the Valle Isarco valley.

 The archaeological finds made on the Plunacker range from the Middle Stone Age through the Neolithic and Bronze Age to the Roman Age and cover a period of about 7,000 years.
 The site was discovered by accident in 1976 during drainage works, the archaeological investigation of the Bolzano Office of Historical Monuments exposed several buildings in the Eighties.

 In 2009, the Archeoparc Villandro - "Archeoparc Villanders" in German, "Archeoparc Villandro" in Italian - was opened.
 On an area of approx. 1,600 sqm it shows the remains of four buildings from the Roman and Middle Ages which were roofed to protect them from wind and weather.

 The permanent exhibition, on the other hand, has been arranged in the school building where you can admire several objects including Roman amphorae.
 Nowadays, Villandro is among the most important archeological sites of the entire Alpine area, due to the sequence of layers of different periods of the Neolithic which are part of a vast settlement.
 And how to reach the Archeoparc?
 It is located at the Plunacker - literally Plun Field - , near the village centre and the tourist office.

 - Vicolo Franz von Defregger / Franz-von-Defregger-Gasse 6 - 39040 - Villandro / Villanders

 Despite careful control we cannot guarantee the correctness of the provided data.

 € 2.00 groups (10 and more persons)

 free with the ChiusaCard

-Groups of more than 10 persons also outside the opening hours (on request).
-Furthermore, the Archeoparc is part of the guided village walk from May 3 to Oct 25, 2022, every Tuesday at 5 pm.
+Groups of 10 and more persons also outside the opening hours (on reservation).
+Furthermore, the Archeoparc is accessible during the guided village walk: Tuesdays at 5 pm, May to October 2023.